-Trump vows to cut 'a lot' out of Dodd-Frank Wall Street law
+Dodd-Frank under siege: Trump begins dismantling Obama financial regulations

-The push to dismantle the sweeping Dodd-Frank reform of Wall Street has begun.
+With the stroke of a pen, President Trump has begun the push to dismantle the sweeping Dodd-Frank reform of Wall Street.

-President Trump vowed on Friday that his administration will be "cutting a lot out of Dodd-Frank" to unshackle banks from lending to American businesses.
+Trump signed an executive order on Friday that sets this deregulation effort in motion.
+Details of the order were not immediately available, but the action wasn't expected to make immediate changes to financial regulations.

-Trump plans to sign an executive order later in the day that sets this in motion.
-The move won't make any immediate changes.
-Instead, it seeks input from the heads of federal regulatory agencies for changes to the Dodd-Frank law that was enacted in 2010 to safeguard against another financial meltdown on Wall Street.
+Instead, Trump's executive order is likely to request input from the heads of regulatory agencies for changes to the Dodd-Frank law that was enacted in 2010 to safeguard against another financial meltdown of Wall Street.

+"Today we are signing core principles for regulating the United States financial system," Trump said as he signed the order.

+Trump said he wants to roll back Dodd-Frank to free up banks to lend to American businesses.

-The deregulation push comes as Trump meets with a team of all-star CEOs on his advisory council that includes Jamie Dimon, the CEO of JPMorgan.
+The executive order came after Trump met with a team of all-star CEOs on his advisory council, that includes Jamie Dimon, the CEO of JPMorgan.

 "There's nobody better to tell me about Dodd-Frank than Jamie," Trump said on Friday.